robotics-masters/robohatmm1-docs/docs/projects/rmeducar.md

 ### Ultrasonic Distance Sensor

 The commonly used HC-SR04 Distance Sensor is used for measuring distances between 2 centimeters up to 4 meters.
+It sends out a 'sound pulse' and 'listens' for a response.

 ### Other Components